Creating the perfect mobile email signature

 According to Statista, the current number of smartphone users totals around is 6.648 billion.
 This means 83.89% of the world’s population owns a smartphone.
 With at least 50% of all email opens now done on a mobile phone, making sure you have a corporate mobile email signature should be a top priority for your organization.

-However, mobile email signatures are still an afterthought to many companies, with employees having too much control over how they sign off emails.
-This lack of control can have very serious business consequences if not managed correctly.
+However, mobile email signatures are still an afterthought for many companies, with employees having too much control over how they sign off emails.
+This lack of control can have very serious business consequences if not managed well.

 That’s why truly successful companies don’t leave their brand in the hands of individual members of staff.
 They take complete control over this channel and enforce corporate signatures that all employees have to use.

 Optimizing your email signature for mobile devices

 When it comes to a mobile email signature design, less is definitely more.
 Imagine an important client is in their car, reads an email you’ve sent, and wants to get in touch with you immediately.
 They don't want to see or click on something like your fax number.
 They want to get in touch with you RIGHT NOW.

 Remove any unnecessary mobile email signature text such as taglines on the environment or HTML graphics (except if you're using email signature software) so you get straight to the point.

 Creating a signature for Outlook mobile is slightly different.
 The first thing to understand is that a mobile Outlook signature will look different on Android and on iOS.
 For example, on Android you’re not able to add an image, but on iOS, you can.
 In terms of the signature, Outlook mobile on iOS supports HTML, so that’s the key here.

 In order to add a signature on Outlook mobile, follow these simple checkpoints:

 Open Outlook mobile app on your device